aghaalikhan/fractalsolutions-api/README.md

 - use auth link builder on true layer which now now redirect to the api and get access code
 - api has swagger so no need for post man, just add the bearer token on there once obtained
 - you should be able to get transactions for loggin user

+Note:
+API has swagger so there should be no need to use postman